Courses and Requirements

 A study of formal systems of reasoning and argument evaluation.
 (Quantitative and Symbolic Reasoning.)
 The Department.

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
 (Same as Africana Studies 242.)
 Maximum enrollment, 20.

 Philosophy as Spiritual Quest.

 Exploration of the spiritual power attributed to philosophy by religious philosophers from classical Greece to modern times through readings from Greek, Jewish, Islamic and/or Christian philosophical works.
 (Writing-intensive.)
 Prerequisite, One course in philosophy and/or religious studies.
 (Same as Religious Studies 281.)
 Maximum enrollment, 20.

 The Philosophy of History.

 Focus on the philosophical analysis of scientific knowledge, scientific method and the practice of science.
 Readings include classic texts in the philosophy of science as well as contemporary discussions of science as a social product and critiques of the notion of scientific objectivity.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, one course in philosophy or consent of instructor.
 (Same as Neuroscience 310.)
 Maximum enrollment, 20.
 Janack.

 Seminar: Confucian Traditions.